Dire warning from Newsom helped turn California recall tide - KESQ

 Democrats hold a vast numerical edge over Republicans in California –- a nearly 2-to-1 margin, or about 5 million voters.
 As the target of the recall, the political committee backing Newsom was allowed to raise unlimited funds, which gave him the cash to to flood TV screens with advertising.

-That committee backing Newsom raised nearly $70 million through the end of August.
-By comparison, Elder’s campaign raised $15 million.
+That main committee backing Newsom raised nearly $70 million through the end of August.
+By comparison, two committees supporting Elder’s campaign raised about $15 million.

 Meanwhile, infighting broke out among Republican candidates.
 The GOP never seemed to settle on a unified strategy –- the party considered endorsing a candidate, then dropped it.
 National Republicans largely stayed on the sidelines after the Republican National Committee gave $250,000, most of it to state party.